Liberté, égalité, fraternité: Origins during the French Revolution

 The third term, fraternité, was the most problematic to insert in the triad, as it belonged to another sphere, that of moral obligations rather than rights, links rather than statutes, harmony rather than contract, and community rather than individual liberty.
 Various interpretations of fraternité existed.
-The first one, according to Mona Ozouf, was one of "fraternité de rébellion" (Fraternity of Rebellion), that is the union of the deputies in the Jeu de Paume Oath of June 1789, refusing the dissolution ordered by the King Louis XVI: "We swear never to separate ourselves from the National Assembly, and to reassemble wherever circumstances require, until the constitution of the realm is drawn up and fixed upon solid foundations."
-Fraternity was thus issued from Liberty, and oriented by a common cause.
+The first one, according to Mona Ozouf, was one of fraternité de rébellion ("Fraternity of Rebellion"), that is the union of the deputies in the Jeu de Paume Oath of June 1789, refusing the dissolution ordered by the King Louis XVI ("We swear never to separate ourselves from the National Assembly, and to reassemble wherever circumstances require, until the constitution of the realm is drawn up and fixed upon solid foundations").
+"Fraternity" was thus issued from "liberty", and oriented by a common cause.

 Another form of fraternité was that of the patriotic Church, which identified social links with religious links and based fraternity on Christian brotherhood.
 In this second sense, fraternité preceded both liberté and égalité, instead of following them as in the first sense.
-Thus, two senses of Fraternity: "one, that followed liberty and equality, was the object of a free pact; the other preceded liberty and equality as the mark on its work of the divine craftsman."
+Thus, two senses of fraternity: "one, that followed liberty and equality, was the object of a free pact; the other preceded liberty and equality as the mark on its work of the divine craftsman."

 Another hesitation concerning the compatibility of the three terms arose from the opposition between liberty and equality as individualistic values, and fraternity as the realization of a happy community, devoid of any conflicts and opposed to any form of egotism.
 This fusional interpretation of Fraternity opposed it to the project of individual autonomy and manifested the precedence of Fraternity on individual will.

-In this sense, it was sometimes associated with death, as in Fraternité, ou la Mort!
-(Fraternity or Death!), excluding liberty and even equality, by establishing a strong dichotomy between those who were brothers and those who were not, in the sense of "you are with me or against me", brother or foe.
-Louis de Saint-Just thus stigmatized Anacharsis Cloots' cosmopolitanism, declaring "Cloots liked the universe, except France."
+In this sense, it was sometimes associated with death, as in Fraternité, ou la Mort! ("Fraternity or Death!"), excluding liberty and even equality, by establishing a strong dichotomy between those who were brothers and those who were not, in the sense of "you are with me or against me", brother or foe.
+Louis Antoine de Saint-Just thus stigmatized the cosmopolitanism of Anacharsis Cloots, declaring "Cloots liked the universe, except France."

-With the Thermidor and the execution of Robespierre, fraternité disappeared from the slogan, reduced to the two terms of liberty and equality, re-defined again as simple judicial equality and not as the equality upheld by the sentiment of fraternity.
-In 1799, the First Consul (Napoleon Bonaparte) established the motto liberté, ordre public (liberty, public order).
+With the Thermidorian Reaction and the fall of Robespierre, fraternité disappeared from the slogan, reduced to the two terms of liberty and equality, re-defined again as simple judicial equality and not as the equality upheld by the sentiment of fraternity.
+In 1799, Napoleon Bonaparte (the First Consul) established the motto liberté, ordre public ("Liberty, Public Order").